-- 1. Select 📜
+- 1. Select 📜 .

-- 2. Select A/C
+- 2. Select A/C.

-- 3. Adjust the temperature control to maintain comfort.
+- 3. Set the temperature control to maintain comfort.

-- 4. Set the fan speed to HI
+- 4. Set the highest fan speed.

-5. Direct the outer instrument panel vents towards the side windows To increase airflow to the outer instrument panel vents, close the vents located in the middle of the instrument panel.
+- 5. Direct the outer instrument panel vents towards the side windows.

+To increase airflow to the outer instrument panel vents, close the vents located in the middle of the instrument panel.